jj5/kickass-crypto/README.md

 to worry about the types.

 Also, in future, the `is_valid_settings()` might declare a new interface and change its types.
-If this happens it can maintain support for both old and new `do_is_valid_settings()` without implementers necessarily needing to update their code.
+If this happens it can maintain support for both old and new `do_is_valid_settings()` implementations without implementers necessarily needing to update their code.

 And the third advantage of an untyped interface for the `do_is_valid_settings()` function is that it allows for the injection of "impossible" values.
 These are values which will never be able to